-10 Essential Types of Manufacturing Inventory Every Manufacturer Needs to Track
+10 Essential Types of Manufacturing Inventory to Track

 Manufacturing inventory can make or break a production line.
 Without solid management, shortages and costly delays can quickly turn a smooth operation into a chaotic scramble.
 Imagine your production coming to a sudden stop; all because a critical part is missing.

-Also, a 2020 survey revealed that small and medium-sized enterprises (SMEs) in the Philippines with efficient inventory management delivered 52% of their output on time, compared to 40% for those with inefficient practices.
-Nakaka-engganyo, di ba?
+A 2020 survey found that SMEs in the Philippines with efficient inventory management delivered 52% of their output on time, compared to just 40% for those without.
+Understanding the key types of manufacturing inventory and how to manage them is what separates operations that run smoothly from those that don’t.

 Key Takeaways